cuatromedios/kusikusi-monorepo/packages/forms/README.md

 * Include a hidden field with the `entity_id` of the current page
 * The entity referenced should have a property `form` with specific params
   * `fields` the list of fields accepted by the form (other field will be discarded)
+  * `mail_to` an email address if you want to send the entry to an email address.
+You should have mail values configured in your Laravel project.

 ```html
 <form action="/form" method="post">